Apr 30, 2026

 • Home equity, for secured loans

-After comparing loans and rates and choosing the loan want, you'll fill out an application online, by phone or, if it's a local lender, in person.
-Online personal loan applications have instructions and often, a number to call for support.
-If you apply by phone or in person, the loan representative will walk you through the process.
+3. After comparing loans and rates and choosing the loan want, you'll fill out an application online, by phone or, if it's a local lender, in person.

 Remember that it costs money to borrow money.
 When you're shopping around for lenders, the interest rates and repayment term will drastically affect how much your monthly payments will be.

-For example, if you took out a $5,000 loan at a 10% APR and a 24 month repayment term, your monthly payments would be $230.72.
+For example, if you took out a $5,000 loan at a 10% APR and a 24-month repayment term, your monthly payments would be $230.72.
 Make sure that fits into your budget before your put in your application.

 Yes, you can use a personal loan to remodel your home.
 A personal loan can be used for many different cases, but you might also consider whether or not a specific loan geared toward home improvement, renovations or remodeling might offer better terms.

-The loan will go into collections.
+If you can't repay your home improvement loan, it will go into collections.
 If it's an unsecured loan, the collection company might eventually sue you.
 If the loan is secured, the lender could foreclose and take possession of your home or certain portions of it, such as kitchen and bath fixtures or appliances.

 A home equity loan might be better for one-time projects.
 A HELOC is often better for financing work you'll do over time.